 On July 1, 2021, the Company entered into an investment advisory agreement (the "Investment Advisory Agreement") with the Investment Adviser, which was approved by the Company's stockholders on May 27, 2021.
-Unless earlier terminated in accordance with its terms, the Investment Advisory Agreement will remain in effect until July 1, 2023, a period of two years from the date it first became effective and will remain in effect from year-to-year thereafter if approved annually by the Board or by a majority of our outstanding voting securities, including, in either case, by a majority of our directors who are not "interested persons" as such term is defined in Section 2(a)(19) of the 1940 Act ("Independent Directors").
-The Investment Advisory Agreement will automatically terminate in the event of its assignment.
+Unless earlier terminated in accordance with its terms, the Investment Advisory Agreement will remain in effect from year-to-year if approved annually by the Board or by a majority of our outstanding voting securities, including, in either case, by a majority of our directors who are not "interested persons" as such term is defined in Section 2(a)(19) of the 1940 Act ("Independent Directors").
+The Board most recently approved the renewal of the Investment Advisory Agreement at a meeting on May 9, 2023.
 The Investment Advisory Agreement may also be terminated by either party without penalty upon not less than 60 days' written notice to the other party.
 See "Risk Factors - Risks Relating to Our Business and Structure - Our Investment Adviser has the right to resign on 60 days' notice and we may not be able to find a suitable replacement within such time, resulting in a disruption in our operations that could adversely affect our financial condition, business and results of operations."